MarcGrol/golangAnnotations/README.md

 ## Example:

 ### input:
-A regular golang struct definition (including pointers and slices)
+A regular golang struct definition with our own "+event"-annotation.
+This annotation is used to trigger code-generation

     // +event -> aggregate: tour
     type EtappeCreated struct {